• Skip to primary navigation

 The pump speed is important for optimising the efficiency of your heating system.

-An adequately set pump speed will ensure the best energy consumption and optimal heating.
+An adequately set pump speed will ensure optimal energy efficiency and heating.
 Unfortunately, many pumps are incorrectly set when working on central heating systems.

-This article will provide a step-by-step guide on setting your central heating pump speed for optimal performance.
+This article will provide a step-by-step guide on setting your central heating pump (AKA Water Pumps & Circulating Pumps) speed for optimal performance.

 Why Pump Speed Is Important